alexfu/androidautoversion/README.md

 # Android Auto-Version
 This is a Gradle plugin, for Android developers, that automates app versioning.
+You can read more about this plugins inception here: http://alexfu.github.io/2015/11/09/Android-Auto-Versioning

 # Why
 Not having to remember or worry about when to bump version numbers allows you to focus on what's